 Optional: Amount Property

-Once a conversion goal has been specified, you’ll be prompted to provide an optional Amount property, which is designed to correspond with a revenue property on the conversion goal event.
-If specified, Heap will calculate the revenue amount that was influenced by each touchpoint, as well as the average revenue per conversion for each touchpoint.
+Once a conversion goal has been set, you’ll be prompted to provide an optional Amount property, which is designed to correspond with a revenue property on the conversion goal event.
+If set, Heap will calculate the revenue amount that was influenced by each touchpoint, as well as the average revenue per conversion for each touchpoint.
 If left blank, Heap will only calculate the number of conversions that were influenced by each touchpoint.

 Touchpoints refer to the event behavior that you want to attribute conversions and revenue to.
-Like conversion goals, a touchpoint can be any event available in your Heap account, or any future event that you define.
+Like conversion goals, a touchpoint can be any event available in your Heap account, or any future event that you create.

 When determining whether a touchpoint influences a conversion, Heap takes the following parameters into account: